dotnwat/beals-conjecture/README.md

 The search space for this problem is very large.
 For instance, taking a maximum value for the bases and exponents of `1000` we end up with `1000^6` points.
 That number is so large that a 1GHz CPU that can do 1 billion cycles per second will take 1 billion seconds just to execute `1000^6` 1 cycle instructures.
 And evaluating the expression `a^x + b^y = c^z` takes far more than 1 cycle.
 We need to be smarter.

+I'll start by describing the simplest algorithm for conducting a counterexample search, and then iteratively refine it with various optimizations.
+I'll show how scaling this simple algorithm hits a wall very quickly, and describe new optimizations that let us expand the search space over what is possible with the simple algorithm.
+Finally I'll describe how we've restructure the algorithm to allow us to speed-up the search through parallelization.

+## Generation 1 Algorithm

 The following is a naive algorithm for conducting the counteexample search:

 ```python